Indianapolis Child Custody Lawyer

 There are two sets of decisions to make in an Indiana child custody case.
 The first involves deciding between physical custody and legal custody.
 The second is whether both forms of custody will be sole or joint, with the guidance of a child custody attorney in Indiana.

-Physical custody refers to where children live.
+- Physical custody refers to where children live.
 A related decision is the visitation rights of a non-custodial parent.

-Legal custody covers the authority to make decisions on behalf of a child.
+- Legal custody covers the authority to make decisions on behalf of a child.
 Legal custody also covers the power to sign permission slips and perform other parental functions needed in a child’s everyday life.

-Sole custody gives one parent predominant, if not exclusive, control.
+- Sole custody gives one parent predominant, if not exclusive, control.
 Joint custody means parents share responsibility equally.

 Custody can be sole in one area and joint in the other.
 A common arrangement gives one parent sole physical custody (with visitation rights for the non-custodial parent), while both keep joint legal custody.

 Indiana law considers the best interests of the child as the most important factor in all custody decisions.
 This approach weighs how the proposed arrangements fit the child’s emotional, educational, and social needs.
-By evaluating the child’s needs thoroughly, we work to create solutions with help from a child custody attorney in Indiana that build a stable, nurturing environment for the child.
+By evaluating the child’s needs thoroughly, we work to create solutions with the help of a child custody attorney in Indiana that build a stable, nurturing environment for the child.

 Parents often have questions about how different types of custody impact child support obligations and enforcement of parenting time agreements.
 In Indiana, the court may tailor arrangements, for example, so that one parent has primary custody while the other maintains regular overnight parenting time, aligning compliance with state Parenting Time Guidelines.
 When parents seek to change an arrangement—for example, following a parental relocation or a major change in the child's health or educational needs—the court will review not just the legal documentation but also how the changes fit a child’s ongoing best interests.
 In certain Indiana counties, specific local practices or requirements may affect how custody exchanges occur or when a court will approve alternative visitation schedules.
 Our attorneys explain these details and guide you through state and county-specific requirements.